|

 NHS, Y-teens, UN, Science Club, and is president

+of ETA.
 Barb also participated in Girl�s Volleyball and also

 likes to play tennis.
 In her spare time, Barb